Leo Birinski

 Leo Birinski (June 8, 1884 – October 23, 1951) was a playwright, screenwriter and director.
 He worked in Austria-Hungary, Germany and in the United States.
-As a playwright in Europe, he gained his biggest popularity from 1910 – 1917 but was ultimately forgotten.
+As a playwright in Europe, he gained his biggest popularity from 1910 to 1917 but was ultimately forgotten.
 From the 1920s to 1940s he worked mainly as a screenwriter, first in Germany, later in the United States, to which he emigrated in September 1927.
 In the United States, he also returned to writing stage plays.
 He wrote in German and English.
 Until recently, only a minimal amount of information about his life has been available.
 Complicating matters, there have been many legends and rumours concerning Birinski's person, including the false report of his "suicide" in 1920 that found its way from newspaper obituaries into encyclopedias.

 Variations in his name

 Born Leo Gottesmann, he was most commonly known as Leo Birinski, the name he began to use after approximately 1908.
-“Birinski” was his mother’s surname, and “Gottesmann,” his birth name, was his father’s surname.
+“Birinski” was his mother's surname, and “Gottesmann,” his birth name, was his father's surname.

 Other recorded variations in spelling and form: